samredway/scrapeai/README.md

 The aim is to provide a more flexible and robust means of extracting web content than can be achieved with traditional web scraping tools.
 By leveraging AI, ScrapeAI can handle complex layouts, dynamic content, and context-dependent information more effectively.

+An example application built on top of scrapeai can be found [here](https://github.com/samredway/scrapetool).

 ## Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites)